 However, the 3T MRI scanner is not always the best choice for every patient and every possible diagnosis.
 3T MRI scans have increased rates ofartifacts (any objects that appear in the image but are absent in the original object).
 Common is “flow” artifacts due to occurrence of blood or fluid.
 Compared to a 1.5T MRI machines, more noise and additional heat can also be a challenge with 3T MRIs.

-Magnetic resonance imaging (MRI) is an imaging procedure that uses a large magnet, radio frequencies, and a computer to produce detailed images of organs and structures within the body.
-MRI does not use radiation, as Read more…
+Magnetic resonance imaging (MRI) is an imaging procedure that uses magnetism, radio frequencies, and a computer to produce detailed images of organs and structures within the body.
+It’s important to note that MRIs do not Read more…